direktiv/direktiv.github.io/docs/examples/website-change.md

 ```

 ## Extra - Converting to a Cron Job
 This workflow can currently run as is, and be manually executed.
 However this example is more than likely to be used as a [cron job](walkthrough/scheduling.html#cron).
 To convert this workflow all you need to do is add the start block to the top of the workflow.
-Below is an example that if added to the workflow, will run this workflow every once every two hours.
+Below is an example that, if added to the workflow, will run this workflow every once every two hours.

 ```yaml
 start: